-An application to construct a Wawa convenience store with gasoline service is pending before the Cherry Hill Planning Board.
+An application to construct a Wawa convenience store with gasoline service was pending before the Cherry Hill Planning Board.

-The plans include demolition of the Concord Pet Food store along with demolition of the two-story Barclay Pavilion office building, both located on the west side of the Barclay Farms Shopping Center.
+The plans included demolition of the Concord Pet Food store along with demolition of the two-story Barclay Pavilion office building, both located on the west side of the Barclay Farms Shopping Center.

-Additionally, a house located at 99 West Gate Dr. would be removed and replaced with a drive-way to allow access to the Wawa.
-Finally, the landscaped island bearing the Barclay Farm sign on West Gate Dr., along with the landscaped island bearing the Kingston Greenhaven sign, would be removed and replaced with dedicated turning lanes to enhance Rt.
+Additionally, a house located at 99 West Gate Dr. was to be removed and replaced with a drive-way to allow access to the Wawa.
+Finally, the landscaped island bearing the Barclay Farm sign on West Gate Dr., along with the landscaped island bearing the Kingston Greenhaven sign, was to be removed and replaced with dedicated turning lanes to enhance Rt.
 70 access.

 SAY NO TO WAWA - TAKE ACTION!
 Sign up below to receive important updates.